meistiyak/Teacher-record/README.md

 ## Admin Login
 During migration a superuser is created.
+You may use this user to login to the system.
 ```bash
 username: admin
 password: admin123